Ralph Wilson Stadium: Alleged curse

-Since the Bills moved from War Memorial Stadium into their current home, it has been noted that the team has not won a championship since, and has had frequent periods of heartbreak, including four Super Bowl losses in a row.
-Several writers have owed this to the fact that the stadium is built just yards away from a family cemetery as part of territory once owned by the Sheldon Family.
-A plaque just outside the stadium at gates 6-7 graces the cemetery and also notes that the stadium was built on the site of an ancient Wenro village.
+Since the Bills moved from War Memorial Stadium into Ralph Wilson Stadium, it has been noted that the team has not won a championship and has had frequent periods of heartbreak, including four Super Bowl losses in a row.
+Several writers have owed this to the fact that the stadium was built just yards away from a family cemetery as part of territory once owned by the Sheldon Family.
+A plaque just outside the stadium at the gates graces the cemetery and also notes that the stadium was built on the site of an ancient Wenro village.